samuelroland/ctp/README.md

 - License: [MIT](https://github.com/samuelroland/hpp2plantuml/blob/master/LICENSE) - Copyright (c) 2016 T
 - Note: Thanks a lot to @thibaultmarin for this nice converter, it's really useful !
 - They are known bugs, see the README
+- **Warning: only .h and .hpp (not .cpp) files are parsed in given folder !
+Make sure free functions are declared in a header file and don't use the syntax `int a{}` as it will ignore the variable.**

 ## How to setup
 *I know this is not a straightforward setup but is the best I can do in the short time I invest in this mini project...*